Delta-amg/1337-Subjects-PDF/README.md

    - BSQ

+ ## Learnging basics :
- ## If you're looking for a YouTube channel to learn the basics of C programming, I recommend this channel :
+   - If you're looking for a YouTube channel to learn the basics of C programming, I recommend this channel
        - [@MoroccanCoding](https://www.youtube.com/@MoroccanCoding)